-Ferrari owners may be better off buying a policy from an insurer who specializes in high-end policies, which are more likely to provide coverage, and is often cheaper than a standard insurance company: We found that specialty insurers charge 65% less than standard insurers for Ferraris.
+Ferrari owners may be better off buying a policy from an insurer that specializes in high-end policies, which are more likely to provide coverage and are often cheaper than a standard insurance company.

 Average cost of Ferrari insurance

 Ferrari insurance is very expensive.
-Across four insurers and nine Ferrari models, we found an average six-month policy cost of $5,235.
+Across four insurers and 10 Ferrari models, we found an average rate of $5,377 per year.
 However, the cost varied dramatically depending on whether the quotes were from a standard insurer or from a company that specializes in coverage for classic and collector cars.

-The standard insurers we got quotes from gave us an average quote of $8,169 for six months of coverage.
-Meanwhile, the specialty providers quoted an average price of just $2,832 — nearly two-thirds cheaper.
+The standard insurers we compared rates from gave us an average quote of $5,508 per year for coverage.
+Meanwhile, the specialty providers quoted an average price of $5,246, with a wide range of rates.

-The primary reason for a Ferrari's high insurance rates is its cost of repair.
-Fixing a Ferrari after a crash is expensive, so the costs ofcollision and comprehensive coverage, which pay to repair your Ferrari after it's damaged, are high as well.
+The primary reason for a Ferrari's high insurance rates is the cost of repair.
+Fixing a Ferrari after a crash can be expensive, so the costs of collision and comprehensive coverage, which pay to repair your Ferrari if it's damaged, are high as well.

 Collector car insurance for Ferraris

-When you're thinking of insuring your Ferrari or other high-end luxury car, you may want to consider buying coverage from an insurer that specializes in coverage for exotic, collector and antique cars.
+When you're thinking of insuring your Ferrari or other high-end luxury car, you may want to consider an insurer that specializes in coverage for exotic, collector and antique cars.

 |Agreed value||May not insure mainstream cars|